SaraK-N17/School_District_Analysis/README.md

 The data was summarized and analyzed by school, grade level, budget, school size and by school type (charter or district).

 ## Results
-With 9th graders included, Thomas High School overall passing percentage of students was 90.9%.
+With 9th graders scores included, Thomas High School overall passing percentage of students was 90.9%.
 With 9th graders removed from the scores, Thomas High School's overall passing percentage plummeted to 65.1%.
-While not conclusive evidence that tampering with scores occurred, the significant change warrants further investigation as the 9th graders scores were skewing the results for Thomas High School.
+However, this is simply elimintaing the scores from 9th graders, but still counting them in the total student count, not giving a clear picture of the results.

 ![image](https://user-images.githubusercontent.com/95710184/150136268-fde345e8-4d29-4e53-9fc0-c8449a0fd756.png)